 It is often said that it is easy for children to learn a new language, but it is painful and slow for adult students.
 Even with some elements of truth, this is definitely an overly generalised statement.
 Adult students have many advantages.
 Their attention span is great, and they are willing to cooperate.

 At MSL Master, most students are adult students.
-Many of them come back to school, even just a Chinese language school, after a long absence.
+Many of them come back to school after a long absence.
 And the huge difference this time is that they bring their rich life experiences into the classroom.
-April Zhang enjoys working with these students.

 Even though adult students no longer need a report card, they need to know how they are doing in their Chinese study.
 The real testing ground for them is the real world, whether or not they can function well in a Chinese speaking environment.